espressif/ESP8266_RTOS_SDK/docs/en/get-started/eclipse-setup.rst

 ********************************
 Build and Flash with Eclipse IDE
 ********************************
-:link_to_translation:`zh_CN:[中文]`

 .. _eclipse-install-steps:

 Installing Eclipse IDE
 ======================

-The Eclipse IDE gives you a graphical integrated development environment for writing, compiling and debugging ESP-IDF projects.
+The Eclipse IDE gives you a graphical integrated development environment for writing, compiling and debugging ESP8266_RTOS_SDK projects.

-* Start by installing the esp-idf for your platform (see files in this directory with steps for Windows, OS X, Linux).
+* Start by installing the ESP8266_RTOS_SDK for your platform (see files in this directory with steps for Windows, OS X, Linux).

 * We suggest building a project from the command line first, to get a feel for how that process works.
-You also need to use the command line to configure your esp-idf project (via ``make menuconfig``), this is not currently supported inside Eclipse.
+You also need to use the command line to configure your ESP8266_RTOS_SDK project (via ``make menuconfig``), this is not currently supported inside Eclipse.

 * Download the Eclipse Installer for your platform from eclipse.org_.